Uemmi/Uemmi/README.md

 ## About Me

-I'm Ümmi, a master's student at ETH Zurich, navigating the intricate world of biology through the lens of data science.
+I'm Ümmi, a bioinformatic master's student at ETH Zurich, navigating the intricate world of biology through the lens of data science.
 By day, I'm deciphering the secrets of cells 🔬, and by night, I'm sculpting algorithms that breathe life into data! 💻✨

 ## My Projects

-### Metagraph Mastery 📊
+### MetaGraph Mastery 📊

 At [ratschlab/metagraph](https://github.com/ratschlab/metagraph/tree/column_tests), I've been deeply engaged in developing statistical tests for differential assembly, a part of my master's thesis.MetaGraph is a tool for scalable construction of annotated genome graphs and sequence-to-graph alignment.
 Join us as we navigate through nodes and edges, unraveling the tapestry of cellular analysis! 🎨🔍